SotSF/canopy-values/README.md

 ## To do

 - add second joystick
-- and buttons
+- add buttons
-- animate color change
+- animate color buttons
 - do stuff with gyroscope/accelerometer data

 ## Flask app